 In accordance with ACCME requirements on disclosure, information about relationships of presenters with commercial interests (if any) will be included in materials distributed at the time of the conference.

 Space is limited and Leadership Intensive Courses have filled in the past.
 Early registration is strongly encouraged.

 $800 by August 16, 2018 ; $875 thereafter

 Registration Deadline: September 14, 2018.

 Registration fee includes syllabus, refreshment breaks, 2 dinners and one lunch (see Full Schedule).
 A discount of $100 for current active ABS members (plus 20% for student members) will be applied during online registration.
+Those registering at the non-member rate will have the option to opt-in for a one-year ABS membership following the conference.
 Current members of other countries’ Balint societies also qualify for a registration discount.
 They should contact Eran Metzger, Conference Director, by email before registering: firstname.lastname@example.org.